tdwg/website/conferences/2024/index.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d15961271.026159793!2d127.5096399435818!3d30.779717013870645!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x34e56ca503aaaaab%3A0xeb769b84d6de2088!2sOkinawa%20Convention%20Centre!5e0!3m2!1sen!2sus!4v1698478006062!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>
 <br />

+## About the SPNHC-TDWG joint conference

+  - The Society for the Preservation of Natural History Collections ([SPNHC](https://www.spnhc.org)) is an international organization devoted to the preservation, conservation and management of natural history collections.
+  - Biodiversity Information Standards ([TDWG](/)) develops and maintains data standards that support the integration of primary biodiversity information across disciplines, organizations, and nations.
+Its annual conference has become a preeminent forum for advancing biodiversity informatics.

+SPNHC and TDWG first met jointly in 2018 (Dunedin, New Zealand).
+The joint conference was widely viewed as beneficial to both organizations and something we should do periodically.
+TDWG last met in Asia in 2012 (Beijing), and SPNHC has never met in Asia.
+By holding our second joint meeting in Okinawa, Japan, our organizations welcome new participants from across Asia.
+Please join us and meet your colleagues from around the world!

 ##### Please send general questions about the conference to [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).